andreataglia/jlite-compiler/README.md

 # jlite-parser

 This is a Java parser for jLite programs.
 The grammar of jlite can be found in the pdf file `assignment_text.pdf`.

 The project consists of two main parts: the Lexer and the Parser.
 The Lexer has been created using the jflex tool which creates java classes starting from a .lex specification file.
 The Parsers has been produced using Java Cup, which produces java classes out of a .cup specification file.
 The Main class starts the parsing process using the generated classes as described above taking an input file name from command line argument.

+Other than just parsing, the parser builds the whole AST.
+Although the AST is not of great use so far, it will be necessary for further compiler expansion.
+The AST nodes can be found at path `jnodes/` and the root node is `JProgram.java`.
+Every node has a unique toString() function which is forced to implement being the class extending the abstract JNode.
+The root toString() will just call in chain all the nodes toString() function to end up with a printed version of the AST.
+However, it has been preferred to just print out the parsed program from the lexer.
+The AST will be used later on as mentioned above.

+The reference JLite grammar was not well formatted and threw a lot of shift/reduce and reduce/reduce conflicts at first.
+All of them have been resolved by rearranging the grammar so as to avoid ambiguity.
+One exception has been seen on the production involving `ClassDecl` where java code has been inserted in the parser to force correct behaviour after have loosened the grammar rules.

 ## Prerequisites